pragyaai/ndna/_llm/FAQ.md

 In this view, failure modes are not just surface phenomena but reflect deeper structural pathologies in the model's epistemic architecture—pathologies that the nDNA Cartograph makes visible, quantifiable, and ultimately, repairable.

-## How does the nDNA Cartograph help us understand fine-tuning as a form of semantic genome editing?
+✶ **How does the nDNA Cartograph help us understand fine-tuning as a form of semantic genome editing?**

-The **nDNA Cartograph** provides a rigorous geometric lens to interpret fine-tuning as an operation that modifies the *semantic genome* of a model.
+➠ The **nDNA Cartograph** provides a rigorous geometric lens to interpret fine-tuning as an operation that modifies the *semantic genome* of a model.
 Fine-tuning does not merely adjust output distributions—it rewires latent trajectories, altering how concepts are represented, combined, and steered at every layer.

-### Genomic Edit Distance
+#### Genomic Edit Distance

 Mathematically, if $h_\ell^{\mathrm{pre}}(x)$ and $h_\ell^{\mathrm{ft}}(x)$ denote the pre- and post-fine-tuning representations, the *genomic edit distance* is quantified by: